-The 4R approach is a proven method to healing your gut.
-I’ve highlighted the steps below, but they are outlined in much greater detail in my book, “The Autoimmune Solution.”
+The 4R approach is a proven method for healing your gut.
+I’ve highlighted the steps below, but you can find greater detail in my book, “The Autoimmune Solution.”

-- Remove the bad – Eliminate factors that negatively affect the environment of the GI tract, such as inflammatory and toxic foods, and intestinal infections such as yeast overgrowth and SIBO.
+- Remove the bad – Eliminate factors that negatively affect gut environment with Gut ImmunIGⓇ.
+This includes all inflammatory and toxic foods.
+It also includes addressing intestinal infections such as yeast overgrowth and SIBO.

-- Restore what’s missing — Adding digestive enzymes and Gut Restore with Betaine HCL to your daily regimen will help support optimal digestion and nutrient absorption, as well as assist your body’s intestinal repair and inflammation responses.
+- Restore what’s missing— Adding digestive enzymes and Gut Restore with Betaine HCL to your daily regimen supports optimal digestion and nutrient absorption.
+These also assist your body’s intestinal repair and inflammation responses.

 - Reinoculate with healthy bacteria — Restoring beneficial bacteria to your gut helps re-establish a healthy gut environment.

-- Repair the gut — Provide nutrients necessary to help the gut repair itself.
+- Repair the gut — Providing necessary nutrients helps the gut repair itself.
 L-glutamine is an amino acid that will support the gut lining.
-Drinking bone broth or collagen will also help to heal your gut, as will supplementing with omega-3s, zinc, and herbs such as slippery elm and aloe vera.
+Drinking bone broth or collagen will help to heal your gut.
+You can also supplement with omega-3s, zinc, and herbs such as slippery elm and aloe vera.

 Pillar II: Get Rid of Gluten, Grains, and Legumes

 A leaky gut puts you on the autoimmune spectrum, which is why healing your gut is the first pillar of The Myers Way®.
 Once you heal your gut, it’s time to make lifestyle and diet changes to put you on the path toward optimal health.

-Gluten is a group of proteins found in many grains, including wheat, rye, and barley – the common ingredients in bread.
-It’s what gives bread its sticky, doughy texture, but that’s not the only place you’ll encounter it.
-Gluten is used as a food additive in practically every processed food, from salad dressing to ketchup.
+Gluten is a group of proteins found in many grains, including wheat, rye, and barley.
+This protein is what gives bread its sticky, doughy texture, but that’s not the only place you’ll encounter it.
+It also acts as a food additive in practically every processed food.
+Yes, this includes items like salad dressing and ketchup.

-It is not found in rice, millet corn, or quinoa.
-While oats don’t inherently contain gluten, virtually all conventionally farmed oats are cross-contaminated either in processing or in storage, so for all practical purposes, they are not considered gluten-free.
+Believe it or not, gluten is not found in rice, millet corn, or quinoa.
+Oats also don’t contain gluten, but conventionally farmed oats often risk cross-contamination.
+This can happen during processing or storage.
+So, for all practical purposes, they are not considered gluten-free.